 Just like dogs, cats do best when offered positive experiences.
 Offer your cat treats and toys to soften their fear.
 Encourage interaction with toys cats can't resist but give it space.
 A long feather wand is perfect because the cat can play with you while keeping what it perceives as a safe distance.

 If your cat is very timid, place treats near your cat and step away.
 Over time, slowly move closer or stay longer each time you do this and talk in your soft, encouraging tone.
 If you're patient, you can work it up to taking a treat out of your hand.

-For these reasons, you might need to seek the help of your veterinarian or a cat behaviorist.
+For these reasons, you might need to seek the help of your veterinarian or a cat behaviorist if you have patiently tried the other methods without success.
 There are medications available which your vet may prescribe, but they aren't magic and won’t turn your terrified tabby into a social butterfly.
 However, they can help get your cat in the right frame of mind to learn, by helping to normalize brain chemistry gone haywire.

 Pilling cats, especially fearful felines, can make their anxiety worse and leave you a bloody mess.
 Most drugs can be compounded into tasty treats, or turned into salves you can smear on the cat’s ear to be absorbed through the skin.
 Some medications may take several days or weeks before you’ll notice any improvement, so be patient.

-Drug therapy generally isn’t used forever and they can have side effects.
-They work best when paired with behavior modification, counter conditioning, and desensitization techniques that teach the cat better ways to deal with its fears.
+Drug therapy generally isn’t used forever and it can have side effects.
+These solutions work best when paired with behavior modification, counter conditioning, and desensitization techniques that teach the cat better ways to deal with its fears.
 This is where a veterinarian behaviorist can be of tremendous help.